sean35mm/sean35mm/README.md

  ⚡ Random fact: I like to cook and post videos about it on TikTok haha

- 👨‍👩‍👧‍👦 Living in Southern California with my lovely wife♥️, Charcoal 🐈‍⬛, and Chai 🐈
+ 👨‍👩‍👧‍👦 Living in Austin, TX with my lovely wife♥️, Charcoal 🐈‍⬛, and Chai 🐈

 #### Connect with me